Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Janet Donohue, Director of Communications

-Ms. Donohue is responsible for media relations, marketing publications, web content, and certain special events and alumni relations functions.
+Ms. Moore is responsible for media relations, marketing publications, web content, social media and certain special events and alumni relations functions, in coordination with Cathy Donovan, assistant dean of communications at Rutgers Law School Camden.
 She works with faculty, administrators, and leaders of student journals and organizations to promote programs such as symposia, conferences, and panel discussions that are of potential interest to media and audiences outside the law school.

 Nancy (“Nicky”) Fornarotto, Director of Law Student Financial Aid